This "Dated" Pedicure Trend Is Always Polarizing, But an Expert Says It's on the Rise

 If you're bored of pink, why not try a peachy base for your French pedicure?

-6. Colorful French Pedicure
+6. Bold Red French Pedicure

-French pedicure design
+French pedicure design.

 (Image credit: @millymason_)